Do you sometimes get tender, red swollen bumps at the edge of your eyelids? They’re probably styes.

 - You see redness in the cheeks or other parts of the face (the infection is likely spreading).

-“Unusual bumps on the eyes that aren’t red or painful are likely other harmless issues like chalazion (a firm lump in an oil gland in the eyelid) or fatty deposits known as xanthelasma,” says Dr. Goldman.
+“Unusual bumps on the eyes that aren’t red or painful are likely other harmless issues like chalazion (a firm lump in an oil gland in the eyelid) or fatty deposits known as xanthelasma,” clarifies Dr. Goldman.
+Like styes, a chalazion usually goes away on its own.

 More rarely, skin cancer can sometimes cause bumps in the eye area.